 Types of scholarships

-External scholarships are awards funded by private groups, including individual donors, businesses, nonprofits, foundations and other organizations.
-They are not typically affiliated with or restricted to students from a particular school.
+- External scholarships: Funded by private groups, including individual donors, businesses, nonprofits, foundations and other organizations.

-Non-renewable scholarships provide winning students with funds for only one year – in fact, previous winners are often forbidden from applying to the same non-renewable scholarship two years in a row.
+Nonrenewable scholarships provide winning students with funds for only one year – in fact, previous winners are often prohibited from applying for the same nonrenewable scholarship two years in a row.

 Other types of financial aid

-Grants can come from the government, colleges, and universities, and even corporations —– but unlike loans, you don’t have to repay them.
-Federal grants, like the Pell Grant, are typically offered based on financial need, while private institutional grants are available based on need, merit, student demographics and more.
+- Grants: Grants are like scholarships in that they don’t need to be repaid, but they can come from the government, colleges and even corporations.
+Federal grants, like the Pell Grant, are typically offered based on financial need, while state or private institutional grants are available based on need, merit, student demographics and more.

 - Work-study: The federal work-study program connects students with part-time jobs while in school.
 Students will be paid at least the minimum wage in jobs that are more flexible with class schedules, and they can put those paychecks toward education costs.